 As part of the European Waste Reduction Week, waste management company, RiverRidge Recycling, is calling on businesses across Northern Ireland to rethink waste and reduce and recycle.

-RiverRidge Recycling, regarded as one of Northern Ireland’s largest and most innovative independent waste management companies, along with WRAP and the European Commission, are backing this leading waste reduction initiative.
+RiverRidge Recycling, regarded as one of Northern Ireland’s most innovative and independent waste management companies, along with WRAP and the European Commission, are backing this leading waste reduction initiative.

 Running from 22nd until 29th November 2015, the project is the biggest waste campaign of its kind in the world, with countries from all over Europe taking part.
 The Northern Ireland theme is led by the ‘Love Food, Hate Waste’ campaign, which aims to encourage businesses to take positive action to reduce food waste.